-- The 2011 Sea-Doo personal watercraft must be purchased as new and unused by its first owner from a Distributor/Dealer authorized to distribute Sea-Doo personal watercraft in the country in which the sale occurred; - The BRP specified pre-delivery inspection process must be completed and documented; - The product must have undergone proper registration by an authorized Distributor/Dealer;

-- The 2011 Sea-Doo personal watercraft must be purchased in the country or in the union of country in which the purchaser resides. - Routine maintenance outlined in the Operator's Guide must be timely performed in order to maintain warranty coverage.
+- The 2013 Sea-Doo personal watercraft must be purchased as new and unused by its first owner from a Sea-Doo Distributor/Dealer authorized to distribute Sea-Doo personal watercrafts in the country in which the sale occurred; - The BRP specified pre-delivery inspection process must be completed and documented; - The 2013 Sea-Doo personal watercraft must have undergone proper registration by an authorized Sea-Doo Distributor/Dealer; - The 2013 Sea-Doo personal watercraft must be purchased within the EEA by an EEA resident, in the CIS for residents of the countries comprised in such area and in Turkey for residents of Turkey; and - Routine maintenance outlined in the Operator's Guide must be timely performed in order to maintain warranty coverage.
 BRP reserves the right to make warranty coverage contingent upon proof of proper maintenance.

-BRP will not honor this limited warranty to any private use owner or commercial use owner if the preceding conditions have not been met.
+BRP will not honor this limited warranty to any private use owner or commercial use owner if one of the preceding conditions has not been met.
 Such limitations are necessary in order to allow BRP to preserve both the safety of its products, and also that of its consumers and the general public.

-6. WHAT TO DO TO OBTAIN WARRANTY COVERAGE
+6. WHAT TO DO TO OBTAIN WARRANTY COVERAGE UNDER THIS WARRANTY

 The customer must cease using the Sea-Doo personal watercraft upon the appearance of an anomaly.
-The customer must notify a servicing BRP Distributor/ Dealer within two (2) months of the appearance of a defect, and provide it with reasonable access to the product and reasonable opportunity to repair it.
-The customer must also present to the authorized BRP Distributor/Dealer, proof of purchase of the product and must sign the repair/work order prior to starting the repair in order to validate the warranty repair.
+The customer must notify a servicing Sea-Doo Distributor/ Dealer within two (2) months of the appearance of a defect, and provide it with reasonable access to the product and reasonable opportunity to repair it.
+The customer must also present to the authorized Sea-Doo Distributor/Dealer, proof of purchase of the product and must sign the repair/work order prior to starting the repair in order to validate the warranty repair.
 All parts replaced under this limited warranty become the property of BRP.

-Note that the notification period is subject to the applicable national or local legislation in your country.
+Note that the notification period is subject to the applicable national or local legislation in customer's country.